 - Build a core message: Amplify brand idea and niche consumer benefit to a core audience to establish a consumer reputation.

-- Find early lovers: Find a small base of early adopters to drive trial among those who are already motivated by what you do.
+- Find early lovers: Most importantly, use your marketing plan to find a small base of early adopters to drive trial among those who are already motivated by what you do.
 Use their energy to turn them into brand fans who can influence others.